Associate Professor

 Ashley Anderson’s research centers around public engagement with and public opinion of scientific issues in various communication settings (social and digital media, organizations, and news media).

 Dr. Anderson is a member of the Center for Science Communication at CSU and is actively engaged in grant-funded research.
-Dr. Anderson is Teaching Chair of the Communicating Science, Health, Environment and Risk Division of the Association for Education in Journalism and Mass Communication.
+Dr. Anderson is Vice Head of the Communicating Science, Health, Environment and Risk Division of the Association for Education in Journalism and Mass Communication.
 Prior to joining the faculty at CSU in 2013, she completed a postdoctoral research fellowship in the Center for Climate Change Communication at George Mason University.

 Publications